alfiedotwtf/clappers/README.md

 `Clappers` aims to be the most user-friendly command line argument parser this side of the Milky Way.
-You configure a `Clappers` parser with the command line arguments you care about via chaining, with the last link in the chain being a call to `parse()`.
+You configure a `Clappers` parser with the command line arguments you care about via chaining, with the last link in the chain being a call to `build()`.
 Command line argument values are then retrieved via getters on the `Clappers` parser.

 ## Example 1 - A Minimal Directory Listing